multiversx/mx-sdk-py-cli/CLI.md

 Check whether a dependency is installed.

 positional arguments:
-  {all,rust,golang,vmtools,testwallets}  the dependency to check
+  {all,rust,golang,testwallets}  the dependency to check

 options:
   -h, --help                     show this help message and exit

 ```
 ## Group **Configuration**